ruby-stha/Sentiment-Analysis--News-Data/README.md

 After the news data were collected in csv file, each of the news data was provided with sentiments (0 for negative and 1 for positive).
 With this, a total of 247 data were prepared out of which we used 135 data for training purpose and 112 for testing purpose (that is, around 55% for training and 45% for testing).

 ## To Read Further
-I have briefed on Data Preprocessing, Feature Extraction and Training/Classification in my [site](https://ruby-shrestha.000webhostapp.com/news-data-sentiment-analysis/).
+I have provided details on Data Preprocessing, Feature Extraction and Training/Classification in the document [here](https://drive.google.com/file/d/1qn3fvIhRQC94aJLlcAYJqf_aBSoRu2CJ/view?usp=sharing).

+Details on improvements made to the model have been described [here](https://drive.google.com/file/d/19jJUUcy8cKpVfjIYMA7HiMDgAeTXzTOe/view?usp=sharing).